- Breast Augmentation

 You may also want to throw a high-fiber based laxative like Metamucil or an over-the-counter stool softener (like Dulcolax) into the cart, but again, double check with your doc before purchasing any over-the-counter supplement or medication.

 9. Become Familiar With Your First Bra

-We know you're excited to debut Victoria and her Secrets -- but likely, your MD will provide you with a post-op bra (that's soft, breathable and easy to remove) for the first few weeks post-procedure.
+We know you're excited to debut Victoria and her Secrets, but likely, your doctor will provide you with a post-op bra (that's soft, breathable, and easy to remove) for the first few weeks post-procedure.
 Then, you'll graduate to an underwire-free sports bra (again, consider a zip-up front as you'll have trouble reaching above your head).
-And, when you finally meet the three to six month mark, you'll likely get the green light to pencil in some proper bra shopping.
+And, when you finally meet the three to six month mark, you'll likely get the green light to pencil in some proper bra shopping

 Snuggling up with an ice pack (or two) directly following surgery also decreases also swelling and pain.
 "20 mins on and 20 mins off" will be your mantra for about three days post-op.
 This task is easily accomplished with a set of four flexible gel ice packs (two for the upper part of each breast and two in your freezer).
 Make sure you get them good and cold the night before surgery.